iSamuelBarney/TDCode-docs/README.md

 - When converting [eXP](#exp) to upgrade an Entity it's potential is the percentage of weight used in the upgrade.
     - Example: `eXP of 1 with a potential of 77% is roughly the same upgrade as eXP of 0.77 with a potential of 100%`

-- When converting [eXP](#exp) to upgrade an Entity it's number of previous upgrades in that attribute will have diminishing returns.
+- When converting [eXP](#exp) to upgrade an Entity, it's previous number of upgrades in that attribute will result in diminishing returns.

-- Spend this on an Entity with higher potential. i.e. `70-90%`
+- Spend [eXP](#exp) on an Entity with higher potential for a greater impact. i.e. `70-90%`

 ## API Reference

 The following methods are used to control entities & make informed decisions during the game.

-#### upgradeWallRandomly
+### upgradeWallRandomly

 Arguments: [EID](#eid) [eXP](#exp)